naufalamr17/ITAM/README.md

-# MLP ASSET MANAGEMENT Application Installation Guide
+# MLP IT ASSET MANAGEMENT Application Installation Guide

 This guide will walk you through the steps to install the application.